nataliaivan0v/No-Show/README.md

 **Policies**

-- **Readable by all authenticated users** — The matching engine needs to read any user's profile to auto-fill the booking name when a spot is posted.
-Without this, the form couldn't fetch the poster's name.
+- **Readable by all authenticated users** — Now that matching runs server-side (in `SECURITY DEFINER` functions that bypass RLS), no client flow actually requires reading *other* users' profiles: a user reads their own profile, and a poster's booking name is baked into `claim_info` at post time rather than looked up by the seeker.
+This policy is kept as a low-sensitivity default — `profiles` holds only a display name — and could safely be narrowed to owner-only.
 - **Editable by owner only** — A user can only update their own profile row, preventing anyone from modifying another user's name or details.

 ---